-These financial statements have been prepared under the historical cost convention, as modified by the revaluation of investment properties and derivatives which are carried at their fair values.
+These financial statements have been prepared under the historical cost convention, as modified by the revaluation of investment properties which is carried at its fair value.

 The preparation of financial statements in conformity with HKFRSs requires the use of certain key assumptions and estimates.
 It also requires the directors to exercise its judgements in the process of applying the accounting policies.
 The areas involving critical judgements and areas where assumptions and estimates are significant to these financial statements, are disclosed in note 4 to the financial statements.